INKOM Privacy Statement

 Finally, UM sometimes has a legitimate interest in processing your personal data.
 This applies to the pictures taken and videos made during the INKOM.
 These may be used for promotional purposes.
 If you wish to object to this (also refer to 'Your rights'), you can make your objections known via firstname.lastname@example.org or email@example.com.

 UM does not keep personal data for longer than is necessary to achieve the purpose of processing or to comply with a legal obligation.
-After the INKOM, most personal data are deleted within two years of the last INKOM activity for which you registered as a participant (new students) or as a mentor, or for which you purchased a ticket.
+After the INKOM, most personal data are deleted within 6 months of the last INKOM activity for which you registered as a participant (new students) or as a mentor, or for which you purchased a ticket.
 If you are still subscribed to the newsletter at that time, you will be automatically unsubscribed.

 This excludes payment details, which must be kept for a period of seven years.